JdeRobot/WebSim2D/README.md

 ***To Ray-Cast Sensor:***

-  - ir = myRobot.getRayCast()*
+  - ray = myRobot.getRayCast()*

 *The function returns an array with all rays.
-Each ray contains the information of the x and y coordinates where each ray ends
+Each ray contains the information of the x and y coordinates, and the range to which each ray reaches where each ray ends (ray[n].x, ray[n].y or ray[n].range)